The Stan Gray Academic Athletic Zone - Room GM112A, (626) 585-3115

 CalWORKs Program - Room L107, (626) 585-7060

 The PCC CalWORKs (California Work Opportunity and Responsibility to Kids) Program is designed to provide holistic support and services to students with children under 18 that are receiving county cash aid (welfare) while enrolled at the college.
 CalWORKs students are working toward the completion of county-approved education/training programs and have the opportunity to participate in CalWORKs specific work-study employment that will not reduce their cash aid.
-The program assists students with individual counseling, personal and job development, processing county paperwork, and some financial assistance with books, educational supplies, transportation and childcare fees.
+The program assists students with Academic Counseling, personal and job development, processing county paperwork, and some financial assistance with books, educational supplies, transportation and childcare fees.
 With funding from the California Community College Chancellor’s Office and in partnership with the Los Angeles County Department of Public Social Services, the CalWORKs Program strives to guide and partner with students on their journey to success.
-Access our website by going to www.pasadena.edu/calworks.